ltrzesniewski/pcre-net/src/NuGetReadme.md

 **Perl Compatible Regular Expressions for .NET**

-PCRE.NET is a .NET wrapper for the [PCRE library](https://github.com/PCRE2Project/pcre2).
+PCRE.NET is a .NET wrapper for the [PCRE2 library](https://github.com/PCRE2Project/pcre2).

 **v0.19.0** is based on PCRE2 **v10.40**.